-When studying random processes in a time interval [0, T], quite generally the initial value $X_0$ is known, and the endpoint $X_T$ is itself a random variable determined by the random process.
-On the other hand, there are also cases when one knows the endpoint $X_T$ .
+When studying random processes in a time interval [0, T], quite generally the initial value X_0 is known, and the end point X_T is itself a random variable determined by the random process.
+On the other hand, there are also cases when one knows the end point X_T .
 These processes are referred to as bridge processes or bridges.
 For a Brownian one refers to Brownian bridges.

-Using a Fourier decomposition with the same amplitude for each mode, but different values of H, one can generate realizations of fBm bridges, and study their dependence on H, see Ref.
-[27] and section II below.
+Using a Fourier decomposition with the same amplitude for each mode, but different values of H, one can generate realizations of fBm bridges and study their dependence on H, see Ref.
+[27] and Sec.
+II below.
 Sample trajectories ranging from H = 0.25 (red) to H = 0.875 (blue) in increments of 0.125 are presented on Fig. 1.

-Bridges are useful building blocks in constructing more complicated observables; we will see an application of this idea in section IV below.
-They are also commonly used in constructing refinements of random walks, e.g. for financial modeling [28].
+Bridges are useful building blocks in constructing more complicated observables; we will see an application of this idea in Sec.
+IV.
+They are also commonly used in constructing refinements of random walks, e.g., for financial modeling [28].
 Finally, they appear as the difference from the asymptotic limit in the construction of the empirical distribution function [29].